 What should I expect when I visit the vet?

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
-It is important to try and work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
-It is likely your vet will need to run some tests, for example blood tests to check for disease.
+It is important to try to work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.

-This will depend on the underlying reason your cat has lost it’s appetite.
-If he has dental disease and sore teeth, he made need some teeth extracted under general anaesthetic.
-If your cat is anorexic due to disease, treatment will depend on the diagnosis.
+This will depend on the underlying reasons for your cat losing their appetite.
+If they have dental disease and sore teeth, they made need teeth extracted under general anaesthetic.
+If your cat is anorexic due to disease or illness, treatment will depend on the diagnosis.

 Treatment may include intravenous fluids (a drip) to correct dehydration, antibiotics if an infection is suspected, antiemetics (anti-vomiting medication) and stomach protectants.
 If your cat has eaten something foreign such as elastic bands or ribbons, surgery may be performed.
 There may also be other treatments given if your cat is vomiting or lethargic, for example.